tc39/proposal-concurrency-control/README.md

   - easy enough to live without it
 - alternative name: Regulator?

-### Semaphore
+### CountingGovernor

 This proposal subsumes Luca's [Semaphore proposal](https://github.com/lucacasonato/proposal-semaphore).

-Semaphore is a [counting semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) that implements the Governor interface and extends Governor.
+CountingGovernor is a [counting semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) that implements the Governor interface and extends Governor.
 It can be given a non-negative integral Number *capacity* and it is responsible for ensuring that there are no more than that number of active GovernorTokens simultaneously.

 #### Open Questions

 - are idle listeners useful?
-  - triggered whenever the Semaphore hits "full" capacity (0 active GovernorTokens)
+  - triggered whenever the CountingGovernor hits "full" capacity (0 active GovernorTokens)
   - `addIdleListener(cb: () => void): void`
   - `removeIdleListener(cb: () => void): void`
   - callback interface or EventTarget?
-- are there concerns about sharing Semaphores across Agents?
+- are there concerns about sharing CountingGovernors across Agents?
 - alternative name: CountingGovernor?
 CountingRegulator?

 ### AsyncIterator.prototype integration